A scalable solution to the nearest neighbor search problem through local-search methods on neighbor graphs: Related work

 The {\em Fast Library for Approximate Nearest Neighbors}, FLANN \cite{FLANN}, is a library that implements several indexing strategies and selects the more suitable one, based on parameters like the search time, the construction time, and the available memory.
 With those parameters, together with the parameters of the indexes, a cost function is defined.
 FLANN builds and tries different instances of the indexes using optimization techniques to find a local minimum to the cost function.
 The instance corresponding to the local minimum will be the one selected.
-The indexing methods used by the FLANN are randomized k-d forest, priority search k-means tree, and the sequential search.
-The randomized k-d forest consists of multiple k-d trees searched in parallel~\cite{OptKDT} where the number of visited leaves on each tree is limited to control the search cost.
-The $k$-means tree~\cite{FLANN} is a data structure computing $k$-means clustering on the dataset producing $k$ compact regions.
-At each region, the procedure is repeated recursively, constructing a tree of arity $k$.
-The recursion stops when regions have less than $k$ items.
-The search procedure has a best-first strategy, and the algorithm uses a priority queue to order the paths.
-The performance is adjusted controlling the expansion factor (number of visited regions).
-As commented, their parameters are optimized, and the user only needs to specify the desired recall.

-Product quantization (PQ) \cite{jegou2011product} relies on vector quantization of subspaces.
-The central idea is to apply several cluster detection k-means algorithm in several independent subspaces.
+Product quantization (PQ)~\cite{jegou2011} relies on vector quantization of subspaces.
+The central idea is to apply a clustering algorithm, like k-means, in several independent subspaces.
 The clustering is applied to a sample of the dataset, encoding the rest of the database according to the k-means centers.
-The authors compare their approach with FLANN using the SIFT1M benchmark (see \S\ref{section/results}); PQ is 2 to 5 times faster than FLANN for the same quality of results.
+The authors compare their approach with FLANN using the SIFT-1M benchmark; PQ is between two and five times faster than FLANN for the same quality of results.
 Centers serve as symbols or words, and then efficient indexing techniques like Inverted Indexes can be used to support large datasets.
-However, there is no practical way to find analytical bounds for the error, and practical implementations suffer from low recall as the size of the dataset increases, the same applies for high dimensional datasets.
 In \cite{OptimizedProductQuantization2014} the encoding error of PQ is reduced through an iterative quantization that encodes the database as a binary Hamming space, in essence.
 The vector quantization idea is applied recursively in \cite{FastNN} improving PQ and the optimized PQ.
+Following this line, on \cite{liu2015structure} the authors proposed a hashing structure based on PQ to capture the local and global properties of the data.